CraigJSmith/LED-Controller/README.md

 <b>Setup</b>

 Connect an Arduino to your PC with a USB cable and RGB LED lights to the Arduino's pins.
+[This Adafruit tutorial](https://learn.adafruit.com/rgb-led-strips) will walk you through how to setup the hardware perfectly for this.
 By default, the Arduino is connected on COM3 and lights are connected to the following pins: red on pin 3, green on pin 9, and blue on pin 6.
-These can be changed in the Java applicaton and the Arduino sketch respectively, however will require recompiling the programs.
+These can be changed in the Java applicaton and the Arduino sketch respectively, however would require recompiling the programs.
+If you set yours up the same way, you can just download the programs from the [Releases page](https://github.com/CraigJSmith/LED-Controller/releases) and deploy the Arduino sketch without any changes.

 <b>Usage</b>